sudeepsinghal/HSN-Code-Validator-Suggestion-Agent-Google-ADK-Python-/README.md

 - Suggest relevant HSN codes based on product or service descriptions
 - Provide hierarchical parent HSN codes when available
 - Full error handling for invalid inputs or malformed datasets
-- Integrated with Google's ADK framework and Gemini model for conversational interaction
+- Integrated with Google's ADK framework and Gemini model for conversational interaction.

 ---